JAPAN’S LEADERS PUSHED TO END WAR

 Despite the growing influence of the peace faction among Japan’s decision makers, on June 8 the coordinating body between Prime Minister Kantarō Suzuki’s cabinet and Imperial General Headquarters—the Supreme War Leadership (or Direction) Council (Saikō sensō shidō kaigi), which was the highest decision-making body in Japan—formally reaffirmed the long-standing decision to engage the enemy to the last man.
 It was a setback.
 The next day Hirohito’s right-hand man at the imperial palace, Kōichi Kido, Lord Keeper of the Privy Seal, drafted “A Working Plan to Terminate the War.”
 The plan secured the approval of the emperor, the prime minister, and the navy and foreign ministers by the time Hirohito called the Supreme War Leadership Council into session on this date, June 22, 1945, to overturn the earlier bellicose fight-to-the-finish decision and prod council members to search for a political, not military, solution to terminate the war.

-The tortuous path to peace took under two months, and in the waning days required Hirohito to issue two momentous and unprecedented “sacred imperial decisions” (seidans) before consensus was reached to surrender Japan unconditionally as required by the Allies in their Potsdam Declaration of July 26, 1945.
+The tortuous path to peace took under 2 months, and in the waning days required Hirohito to issue two momentous and unprecedented “sacred imperial decisions” (seidans) before consensus was reached to surrender Japan unconditionally as required by the Allies in their Potsdam Declaration of July 26, 1945.
 Endorsed on August 10 and 14, 1945, by two Imperial Peace Conferences and the Suzuki cabinet, Hirohito announced the state decision the next day, August 15, to his war-weary subjects in a first-ever radio broadcast by a Japanese emperor.

 Noriko Kawamura’s Emperor Hirohito and the Pacific War provides a convincing reappraisal of Japan’s Hirohito few Westerners would recognize whenever they are reminded of Pearl Harbor and the Pacific conflict.
 This owes largely to Kawamura’s drawing on a huge number of primary and secondary Japanese-language sources—some of them only recently available to scholars.
 Mining them Kawamura draws a portrait of an emperor personally against waging war with the West, all the while officially sanctioning (as required by the Japanese [Meiji] constitution) state decisions that led to the events of December 7, 1941.
 Once Japan’s leaders launched their nation’s high-risk campaign to seize Western colonial interests, Hirohito assumed the mantle of supreme commander in chief (daigensui) of all Japanese armed forces, again as required under the constitution.
 Kawamura portrays Hirohito growing ever more skeptical of a favorable military outcome as Japanese victories over the enemy proved more elusive by the month.
 Terrified by the prospect of “Japan’s annihilation,” as Hirohito himself put it, the emperor at last issued a set of imperial prerogatives (seidans), taking on the fire-breathers in the war faction to end the conflict he never wanted.
 To his dying days in January 1989 the Hirohito of Kawamura’s account privately agonized over his not nipping in the bud the calamity that his pro-war military and their ultranationalist supporters were poised to inflict both on his loyal subjects and on tens of millions more who would suffer, be injured or maimed, or lose their lives in the Pacific War.—Norm Haskett